henriquefer/RadarrSync/README.md

 #### About this fork
-I only added support to differents root paths on both Radarr instances
+I only added support for differents root paths on both Radarr instances